-Sooo...you think you have what it takes to head to the land of man-eating sharks, venomous snakes and giant spiders that will greet you from the toilet bowl?
+Sooo...you think you have what it takes to live in the land of man-eating sharks, venomous snakes, and spiders so big they wear kneepads to crawl up the walls...

-Like thousands before you, you may be filled with excitement about heading halfway accross the world!
-However, things can work differently here so instead of learning the hard way, here are some things I learned along the way on my work and travel holiday in Oz that should help you out!
+So instead of learning the hard way, here are some things I learned along the way during my work and travel holiday in Oz that should help you out!

 4. Decide if you want to stay a 2nd year early on.